rog-SARTHAK/rog-SARTHAK.github.io/README.md

 ## SpaCy:

-A framework for NLP which works in Python.
+SpaCy is a framework for NLP which works in Python.

+### Get started:

+Open Google colab notebook or Jupyter notebook and follow through the instructions and code.

 ### SpaCy Installation and loading: